5HATIM5/trendies_features/README.md

-# 🛍️ Trendies – Simple E-Commerce Checkout Flow
+# 🛍️ Trendies – E-Commerce Checkout Flow

 Trendies is a minimal full-stack e-commerce prototype built with **Next.js 15**, **NestJS**, **Prisma**, **PostgreSQL**, and **TailwindCSS**.
 It allows users to browse products, add items to a cart, and complete a checkout with "cash" or "POS" as payment options.